-- a precise description of the security problem solved by the TOE and its environment in terms of threats, any assumptions, organisational security policies and intended use; - a description of the security objectives for the TOE and for the environment in order to determine whether the security objectives counter the identified threats, achieve the identified organisational security policies and adhere to the stated assumptions. - Protection Profile claims if any exists; - a description of the security functional requirements and security assurance requirements of the TOE; - a summary specification of how the TOE implements the security functional requirements; - a rationale giving justification for transformation of the security problem to the security objectives to the security requirements.
+- a precise description of the security problem solved by the TOE and its environment in terms of threats, any assumptions, organisational security policies and intended use; - a description of the security objectives for the TOE and for the environment in order to determine whether the security objectives counter the identified threats, achieve the identified organisational security policies and adhere to the stated assumptions. - Protection Profile claims if any exists; - a description of the security functional requirements and security assurance requirements of the TOE; - a summary specification of how the TOE implements the security functional requirements; - a rationale that justifies the transformation of the security problem into the security objectives, and subsequently into the security requirements.